wanjiasu/my-app/README.md

 - Once everything is set up, run `git push`, and the deployment will automatically occur.
 - Please ensure you complete the setup for both the frontend and backend separately.
 - Refer to the [Vercel CLI Documentation](https://vercel.com/docs/cli) for more details.
-- You can find the project_id into the vercel web project settings.
+- You can find the project_id in the vercel web project settings.
-- You can find the organization_id into the vercel web organization settings.
+- You can find the organization_id in the vercel web organization settings.

 ## **Post-Deployment Configuration**